-- · Create local accounts on the server in the web interface, - Configure a connection to a LDAP server from the SMC server in the command line interface, - Configure a connection to a RADIUS server from the SMC server in the command line interface.
+- · Create local accounts on the SMC server, - Configure a connection to a LDAP server from the SMC server, - Configure a connection to a RADIUS server from the SMC server.

-13.4.1 Managing administrators in the web interface
+13.4.1 Managing administrators

 In the Maintenance > SMC Server > Administrators menu in the web administration interface, administrators who have local accounts on the SMC server or accounts from other Radius or LDAP authentication servers can be managed.
 The panel displayed depends on whether you are connected to the server as the super administrator ("admin" user) or as another user.